What is a Galaxy?

 A galaxy is a sprawling space system which is composed of stars, dust, interstellar gas, stellar remnants, and dark matter and all held together by gravity.
-The word ‘Galaxy’ is termed from a Greek word ‘galaxias’.
-It is tough to tell that how big the universe is!
-The universe has a large number of galaxies, and each carries millions of stars which are bounded by a unique force known as gravitational force.
+The word ‘Galaxy’ is termed from the Greek word ‘galaxies‘.
+It is tough to tell how big the universe is!
+The universe has many galaxies, and each carries millions of stars which are bounded by a unique force known as gravitational force.
 There are approximately 70,000 million stars in the universe.
-The solar system where our earth exists is in Milky Way Galaxy.
+The solar system where our earth exists is in the Milky Way Galaxy.

-Galaxies differ from each other in shape, size, color and composition.
+Galaxies differ from each other in shape, size, colour and composition.
 There are three types of galaxies that we find in the universe.

 These type of galaxies are like flattened balls of old stars and contain very little gas.
 It also includes the most massive galaxies containing a trillion stars.

 Spiral galaxies have a flattened shape.
 They have a bulge in the centre composed of old stars surrounded by a disk of young stars and are arranged in spiral arms.